mejhana/mejhana.github.io/content/authors/admin/_index.md

     url: https://www.deeplearning.ai/short-courses/langchain-for-llm-application-development
     date: '2024-02-01'
     awarder: DeepLearning.AI
-    # icon: edx
-    # summary: |

   - title: 'LangChain Chat with Your Data'
     url: https://www.deeplearning.ai/short-courses/langchain-chat-with-your-data/
     date: '2024-01-21'
     awarder: DeepLearning.AI
-    # icon: datacamp
-    # summary: |
-    #   Object-oriented programming (OOP) lets you specify relationships between functions and the objects that they can act on, helping you manage complexity in your code.
-This is an intermediate level course, providing an introduction to OOP, using the S3 and R6 systems.
-S3 is a great day-to-day R programming tool that simplifies some of the functions that you write.
-R6 is especially useful for industry-specific analyses, working with web APIs, and building GUIs.

   - title: 'Deep Learning Specialization'
     url: https://www.coursera.org/specializations/deep-learning